 Almost every major (and many minor) airline is available through Google's search tool, but there are some notable exceptions.

-Southwest Airlines is the biggest airline missing from Google, as the beloved low-cost carrier doesn’t list its flights here.
-Allegiant Air was also missing for years, but that has recently changed.
+Southwest Airlines was the biggest airline missing from Google, as the beloved low-cost carrier didn't list its flights anywhere other than its own website.
+But that finally changed in 2024.
+Allegiant Air was also missing for years, but you'll see Allegiant now too.

-Several larger Asian airlines are also missing from Google’s flight search engine, too, including China Eastern, Air China, and many Thai Airways flights.
+Several larger Asian airlines are still missing from Google's flight search engine, including China Eastern, Air China, and many Thai Airways flights.

 How do you search for flexible dates on Google Flights?